Outset Contemporary Art Fund: Studiomakers

 Studiomakers is a major initiative of Outset Contemporary Art Fund.
 It pioneers new solutions to securing truly-affordable workspaces for the creative industries.

 Launched in 2016 at an event hosted by Antony Gormley’s studio, Studiomakers was established in response to the rapid reduction of affordable workspaces available to the creative industries in London.

+Channelling: Outset Studiomakers Corridor

+On the occasion of the 20th anniversaries of Outset Contemporary Art Fund and Frieze London, recipients of the Outset Studiomakers Prize took over the fair’s entrance corridor.
+In response to its passageway, Channelling invited the visitor to experience and embody the symbolic threshold via artworks of different materialities and disciplines, including photography, video, textile, print, painting and sculpture.

+During Frieze 2023 Mark Corfield-Moore’s work Gilded – part of the Studiomakers Corridor – was acquired by Arts Council for their inaugural Acquisitions Fund, supported by the Art Fund.

 Phase Two

-Studiomakers Phase Two pivoted the initiative to provide advocacy, guidance and brokerage.
-Studiomakers acts as a strategic partner, advising throughout the planning process to help deliver affordable workspace planning obligations, ultimately securing new long-term spaces for the creative industries.

 In 2020, in response to the Covid-19 pandemic, Studiomakers was reoriented to provide emergency assistance working closely with the Mayor of London’s ‘Culture At Risk’ office.
 Studiomakers delivered one-on-one advice sessions, live webinars, legal letter templates, fact sheets and regular newsletters with the assistance of a team of industry professionals including TrustLaw, CBRE, Dechert LLP and CounterCulture LLP.
 Throughout the Covid-19 pandemic the guidance, rental reductions and pro-bono legal assistance helped over 70 creative and cultural institutions avoid collapse.